dmkraych/Quickterm.nvim/README.md

 Please keep in mind this plugin is in its very earliest stages; I anticipate several breaking changes.
 That being said, my current priorities are:

-1. Ensure support for other major plugin managers
-2. Better dynamic resizing
+1. Better dynamic resizing
-3. Add mouse support for resizing and moving floating windows.
+2. Add mouse support for resizing and moving floating windows.

-Beyond that, if I get any requests that are within my capacity, I'll endeavor to add them!
+Beyond that, feel free to submit a feature request and I'll do what I can!

 ## Acknowledgements